drunkard/ceph-readable-doc/html/_sources/cephadm/services/rgw.rst.txt

 =================================

-The *ingress* service allows you to create a high availability endpoint for RGW with a minumum set of configuration options.
+The *ingress* service allows you to create a high availability endpoint for RGW with a minimum set of configuration options.
 The orchestrator will deploy and manage a combination of haproxy and keepalived to provide load balancing on a floating virtual IP.

-If SSL is used, then SSL must be configured and terminated by the ingress service and not RGW itself.
+If the RGW service is configured with SSL enabled, then the ingress service will use the `ssl` and `verify none` options in the backend configuration.
+Trust verification is disabled because the backends are accessed by IP address instead of FQDN.

 .. image:: ../../images/HAProxy_for_RGW.svg